 Helping you understand how to meet your superannuation requirements means you can get on with running your business.

 The Superannuation Guarantee (SG) is the minimum amount that you must pay into an eligible employee’s super fund.

-As of 1 July 2021, the SG will rise from 9.5% to 10% of an eligible employee’s ordinary time earnings (OTE).
+As of 1 July 2023, the SG rose from 10.5% to 11% of an eligible employee’s ordinary time earnings (OTE).
 OTE is generally what employees earn for their ordinary hours of work, including commissions, shift loadings and allowances, but not overtime payments.

 According to the Australian Taxation Office, employers must pay the SG at least four times a year, by the quarterly due dates.

 Employers must pay and report super electronically in a standard format, ensuring they meet SuperStream requirements, and your super payments must go to a complying super fund.